Link

 Approach 2: Direct API Migration

-For developers who want maximum control, performance optimization, and access to JDeli’s advanced features, the direct API approach is the way to go.
+For developers who want maximum control, performance optimization, and access to JDeli’s advanced features, the direct JDeli API is available.

 Installation